diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/readme.md

 ## 5. How to Run

-To run and compile the project, you need to have the programs said in the previous section *How to Build* and then run the following script:
+To run the project, you need to run the scripts and have the programs said in the previous section *How to Build* and then run the following script:

+But first, you need to run the bootstrap script to create the folders and files needed to run the project.

+**Bootstrap:**

+- **Linux/Unix/MacOS:** ./bootstrap.sh
+- **Windows:** .\bootstrap.bat

 **ShodroneBackoffice:**